 Plastic Non-Breakable Ball Ornaments

 Are you looking for a non-breakable ornament?
 We offer a similar round ornament in plastic.
-These plastic holiday ornaments have a look and feel of glass.
-Made of non-breakable plastic, these ornaments are available in eight colors, including the new pink ornament — perfect for Breast Cancer Causes or other women’s events.
-Colors include black, blue, gold, red, white, green, purple, and pink.ornament box plastic holiday ornaments.
+These plastic holiday ornaments have the look and feel of glass.
+These ornaments are made of non-breakable plastic and are available in eight colors, including the new pink ornament — perfect for Breast Cancer Causes or other women’s events.
+Colors include black, blue, gold, red, white, green, purple, and pink.
+Ornament box plastic holiday ornaments.
 Order as few as 100.
 These plastic holiday ornaments can be imprinted with your logo, company name, or message.
 Each ornament comes in a gift box.

 Football Shaped Promotional Ornament